 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-As at June 30, 2013, accounts payable and accrued liabilities of \$35,015 (December 31, 2012: \$154,258) are due in the third quarter of 2013.
-As at June 30, 2013, the Company has sufficient cash and amounts receivable in order to meets these current liabilities and obligations.
+As at September 30, 2013, accounts payable and accrued liabilities of \$32,087 (December 31, 2012: \$154,258) are due in the fourth quarter of 2013.
+As at September 30, 2013, the Company has sufficient cash and amounts receivable in order to meets these current liabilities and obligations.
+The Company has sufficient cash resources to fund its upcoming six months forecasted expenditures.